Fangjun-Zhou/Fangjun-Zhou.github.io/_posts/Quaternions/2022-04-13-quaternion-algebra.md

 ---

-A quaternion multiply with its conjugate will eleminate its vector part:
+A quaternion multiply with its conjugate will eliminate its vector part:

 $$
 \begin{aligned}